critt/notes/TCM_MAPT/Android core concept review.md

 What is Dispatcher in coroutine and types of Dispatcher.
 Difference between async and launch?

-What is MVVM ?
-MVVM vs MVC vs MVI.
-Which is better for what case and why?
-What is a ViewModel?
-Do we write business logic in the ViewModel?

 What is dagger hilt?
 What is @provides, @module?
 What is singleton?

-What are side effects in jetpack compose?

-App crashes when we use lazyColumn in column how would you solve this issue?

-What is disposable effect?

-Suppose if I want to set 3 elements in a row in a grid in compose, what would you use?

 What is service & types of service.

-Why does android app lag?

-How to improve the performance of recyclerView, lazyColumn?

-What is LaunchedEffect?
-(Gave a scenario and i had to tell him the solution for it.
-The answer was via a launchedeffect)

 How to handle circular dependency in multi module app and how can we avoid it.

-Difference between Bluetooth and Bluetooth low energy.

 How to manage versions in multi module apps - version catalogs.

 Some questions on my app projects and how i implemented them.